Canadian Forts

 (1760 - unknown), Kentville

 A palisaded British fort with four guns.
 Remains were still visible until 1850.
-Kentville was previously named Cornwallis.
+Kentville was originally named Cornwallis.

 (thanks to Terry Deveau for providing info)